djun/CachedViewPagerDemo/README.txt

 2014-3-22
 1. Update MyViewPager.
 Change implement of OnPageChangeListener in MyPageViewer to a private variable.
+Add MyImageViewAsyncTask class for loading resource.
 Fix some bugs.
 2. Update MainActivity.
 Make it can show pictures smoothly.
+3. The class "MyViewPager" extended from ViewPager may not be a very suitable demo for this cache mechanism, in here i just want to show all of you that how to apply the cache mechanism in your codes.

 2014-3-21
 1. Updated.
 Add some more Bitmap Source (from drawables, raw, or file url) implementing MyDataSource.